+There is no FPGA access.

 　【Description】

-If your application needs the reception completion notification, use this command.
+When your application needs the reception completion notification, use this command.

-Reception completion notification is generated on a group basis in the Receive Ring Buffer.
-In other word, it will occur in 48 milliseconds.
+Reception completion notification is generated on a group basis in the Host Receive Ring Buffer.
+In other word, it is generated in 48 milliseconds.

-In the case of using production DRXP board with driver version 2.0.2 or older, when it encounters the overheating, 100 is read form the eventfd.
+When it encounters overheat, 100 is read from the eventfd on the production DRXP board with the driver version 2.0.2 or older.
 Normally 1 is read from the eventfd.

-In the case of using production DRXP board with version 2.0.3 or later, when it encounters the overheating, 100 or 101 is read from the eventfd.
+On the production DRXP board with version 2.0.3 or later, when it encounters the overheating, 100 or 101 is read from the eventfd.
 When the FPGA junction temperature goes over the use-defined threshold, it returns 100.
 When the FPGA junction temperature goes over the hardware threshold, it returns 101.
 Normally eventfd return 1.

+The resource acquired by driver in this function is released when user application calls 5.2 close or user application is terminated.
+Even if user application is terminated by error (e.g. SEGMENTATION FAULT), this resource is released.

 【Remarks】

-If you use this command, you must stop the reception.
+When you use this command, you must stop the reception.
 If you use it during the operation , ioctl returns an error(-1).
-Also ioctl will return an error(-1) if you are open in O_RDWR.
+Also ioctl returns an error(-1) if you open the device file with in O_RDWR flag.

 Command :DRXPD RCVEVTSTART